ropensci/rmangal/README.md

 ### Development

-The development version can be installed via the devtools package:
+So far, the development version can be installed via the devtools package:

 ```r
 devtools::install_github("mangal-wg/rmangal")
 library("rmangal")
 ```

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details